-The Turtle Hospital in Marathon, is a small non-profit organization that is dedicated to the rehabilitation of endangered sea turtles.
-Sadly, many in their care will never be well enough to be released, but they strive to do so, and give a ton of TLC to those who stay with them.
+The Turtle Hospital in Marathon is a small non-profit organization that is dedicated to the rehabilitation of endangered sea turtles.
+Sadly, many in their care will never be well enough to be released, but they strive to do so, and given in Marathon a ton of TLC to those who stay with them.
 When they do release them, it’s a big deal, usually taking place at Sombrero Beach in Marathon (we missed one by only a few days).

 After our HOT time at the Turtle Hospital we ventured back to Marlin Bay to relax at the pool and play some pool.

 Alas, our last night with Justin and Bryan was here.
 Rob and Bryan walked over to Key Fisheries for some oysters, and then we enjoyed another dinner aboard Misty before relaxing for another beautiful sunset.